simon-ritchie/apysc/docstring_markdowns/apysc/_event/handler_circular_calling_util.md

 ## `_get_same_name_prev_hadler_name` function docstring

-Get a previous same name (but the suffix number is different) handler's name from the current stack.<hr>
+Get the same previous name (but the suffix number is different) handler's name from the current stack.<hr>

 **[Parameters]**